MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

-10. The following statement demonstrates specifying fields for the result set using the project operators.
+10. The following statements demonstrates specifying fields for the result set using the project operators.

 **Note** You should "run"  after entering the query from each code block below.